Anthony Hernandez

 Anthony Hernandez (born October 18, 1993) is an American professional mixed martial artist currently competing in the Middleweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2014, he has also competed with Global Knockout and Legacy Fighting Alliance.
-As of October 21, 2025, he is #4 in the UFC middleweight rankings.
+As of September 12, 2026, he is #8 in the Meta UFC middleweight rankings.

 Background

-Hernandez grew up in Dunnigan, California and graduated from Woodland High School in 2011.
+Hernandez was born in Dunnigan, California, on October 18, 1993, into a Mexican family.
+He graduated from Woodland High School in 2011.
 He wrestled in high school but got kicked off of the team due to grades.
 He attended college for a short time but dropped out to pursue a career in mixed martial arts.

 Mixed martial arts career

 Amateur career

 Hernandez made his amateur debut in 2010 during Ring of Fire 1, when he faced Michael Green Jr. He won the fight via unanimous decision.
 This would be the first win of an eight fight winning streak, which ended in a chance to fight for the King of the Cage Amateur Middleweight title, against Justin Jones.
 Hernandez lost the fight by submission in the first round.